Red vs. Blue

-Red vs. Blue emerged from Burnie Burns' voice-over gameplay videos of Bungie's FPS video game Halo: Combat Evolved.
+Red vs. Blue emerged from Burns' voice-over gameplay videos of Bungie's First-person shooter video game Halo: Combat Evolved.
 The series is primarily produced using the machinima technique of synchronizing video footage from a game to pre-recorded dialogue and other audio.
 Footage is mostly from the multiplayer modes of Halo: Combat Evolved and its followups on the Xbox consoles.
+Initially intended to be a short series of six to eight episodes, the project quickly and unexpectedly achieved significant popularity following its premiere on April 1, 2003.
+The series consists of nineteen seasons and seven mini-series.
+The series concluded with the feature-length movie Red vs. Blue: Restoration, originally intended to be the final season prior to the shutdown of Rooster Teeth, which was released on May 7, 2024.

 The series has been generally well-received.
 Praised for its originality, the series has won four awards at film festivals held by the Academy of Machinima Arts & Sciences.
 It has also won the award for "Best Animated Web Series" from the International Academy of Web Television (IAWTV).
 It also won a 2013 Webby Award for Animation, as well as nominated in 2014.
-It has been credited with bringing new popularity to Machinima, helping it to gain more mainstream exposure, and attracting more people to the art form.
+It has been credited with popularizing machinima and gaining the medium mainstream exposure.
 Graham Leggat, former director of communications for Lincoln Center's film society, described Red vs. Blue as "truly as sophisticated as Samuel Beckett".
-Rooster Teeth has created episodes, some under commission from Microsoft, for special events.
+Rooster Teeth created episodes, some under commission from Microsoft, for special events.
 The voice actors from Red vs. Blue appear in cameos for Halo 3 and Halo 4.
-The webseries is also referenced in a secret room from Halo: Reach.
+The series is also referenced in Halo: Reach and Halo Infinite.

 Overview

-The Red vs. Blue storyline so far spans eighteen full-length seasons and five mini-series.
-Rooster Teeth periodically releases self-referential public service announcements and holiday-themed videos, which are generally unrelated to the main storyline and not considered canon.
+The Red vs. Blue storyline spans nineteen full-length seasons and six mini-series.
+Rooster Teeth periodically released self-referential public service announcements and holiday-themed videos, which are generally unrelated to the main storyline and not considered canon.
 In these videos, the members of both teams are actors who claim to be from Red vs. Blue.